 A. Users can request and get their photos immediately during the party or an event.
 By following a trivial one-line instruction text shown on the screen, people can get photos to their mobile devices via e-mail or SMS.
 Users never touch OCCO or install any apps.
 All users need is a mobile phone with internet connectivity.
-Requests are fulfilled within seconds, and images that people receive can contain watermarks, promotional links, etc. OCCO can also upload images to its own private online album or your SmuMug account, and the link can be shared with the guests later.
+Requests are fulfilled within seconds, and images that people receive can contain watermarks, promotional links, etc. OCCO will upload images to its own private online album for immediate access, and the albums can be curated for best pictures and shared with the guests later.

 OCCO’s media pipeline is quite flexible and there are many options to choose from, its really up to the owner of OCCO to decide which modality to use.

 A. Very reliable.
 OCCO is manufactured and tested in the USA.
 Each machines undergoes many hours of non-stop operational testing before it is shipped to you.
 We use high quality components and feel proud about the quality of our assembly process, electronics and software design.
 This said, everything has a life limit.
 In rare instances DSLRs can die and computer hard drives can develop bad sectors.
 Luckily, most of what can break in OCCO is not hard to swap out, and there is always help from an expert OCCO technician who will guide you through the process.